 With reference to the subject, below is a quote by Donald Rumsfeld, the then US Secretary of State for Defence, stated at a Defence Department briefing in 2002.

 ‘There are known knowns.
 There are things we know that we know.
 There are known unknowns.
 That is to say, there are things that we now know we don’t know.
 But there are also unknown unknowns.
 There are things we do not know we don’t know.’

-- Upskill you sufficiently to eliminate your “unknown unknowns”, and help you add value to the process.
+- Upskill you sufficiently to eliminate your “unknown unknowns”.

 First of all, commercial tenancy agreements need to be built on an understanding of your needs as tenant.
 This needs understanding allow terms to be structured that work for both tenant and landlord.